sinama1999/TL55/README.md

 If you use this code, please cite the following references:

-- S. M. Shahrbabak, A. Mousavi, R. Mukkamala, and J.-O. Hahn, "In Silico Investigation of a Mathematical Model Relating the Ballistocardiogram to Aortic Blood Pressure," *IEEE Transactions on Biomedical Engineering*, vol. 73, no. 1, pp. 462-471, Jan.
+- Sina Masoumi Shahrbabak, A. Mousavi, R. Mukkamala, and J.-O. Hahn, "In Silico Investigation of a Mathematical Model Relating the Ballistocardiogram to Aortic Blood Pressure," *IEEE Transactions on Biomedical Engineering*, vol. 73, no. 1, pp. 462-471, Jan.
 2026, doi: 10.1109/TBME.2025.3584979.

 - W. He, H. Xiao, and X. Liu, "Numerical Simulation of Human Systemic Arterial Hemodynamics Based on a Transmission Line Model and Recursive Algorithm," *Journal of Mechanics in Medicine and Biology*, vol. 12, no. 1, 2012.